DeFisch/ZeldaGame/README.md

   - The Triforce is located in the last room of the dungeon, past the final boss.
 Picking up the Triforce triggers the Game Win screen.
 - Life Potion
   - The Life Potion can only be purchased, for 5 rubies, from a particular NPC in the NPC room.
 If Link doesn't have at least five rubies, he'll simply walk over the item and not be able to purchase it.
 The Life Potion restores all of Link's lives upon purchase.

+## Updates:
-  - Arrow and Sword Mechanics
+- Arrow and Sword Mechanics Updates
   - Using normal arrows costs one ruby each when used.
 Magical arrows cost three rubies each when used.
   - When Link has full health, the sword is able to shoot out as an exploding projectile!
+- Inventory
+  - To change the item in Link's offhand, go to the inventory by pressing "h".
+Use the mouse keys to pick Link's offhand item, press space to exit the inventory, and then use "b" to use that item.

 ## GitHub basic commands:
 a.
 Download the repository to your local machine